webroo/dummy-json/README.md

 var result = dummyjson.parse(template, {helpers: myHelpers});
 ```

 Note: If you replace any of the synchronized helpers then you will lose the syncing functionality.
-If you want to use a different set of names, addresses, etc, then use the technique described above in [Overriding built-in mock data](#overriding-built-in-mock-data).
+If you want to use a different set of names, addresses, etc, then use the technique described above in [Using your own data](#using-your-own-data).

 ### Using other data